djangodeployment/django-deployment-book/03-users-and-directories.rst

 doesn't work correctly together with ``--pythonpath``, at least not in Django 1.8.)

 If you fire up your browser and visit http://$DOMAIN:8000/, you should see your Django project in action.
-Still wrong of course; we are still using the Django development server, but we have accomplished the first step, which was to use an appropriate user and put stuff in appropriate directories.
+Still wrong of course; we are still using the Django development server, but we have accomplished another step, which was to use an appropriate user and put stuff in appropriate directories.

 Chapter summary
 ---------------